-Teaching (for example, CPD, recruitment and retention)
+Teaching (for example, CPD, recruitment and retention) Budgeted cost: £

-Budgeted cost: £137,000

 Activity Evidence that supports this approach Challenge addressed number(s) To implement a sustained program of CPD for staff in order to support high quality teaching.
-Including: Phonics (RWI) Book Talk Accelerated reader Vocabulary Love of Reading Assessment Subject Leadership Network Meetings Cross school moderation Forest Schools Well-being 'The most effective way to improve pupil outcomes is to improve the quality of teaching.
+Including: Phonics (RWI) Book Talk Accelerated reader Vocabulary Love of Reading Assessment Subject Leadership Network Meetings Cross school moderation Forest Schools Well-being Provide support for children with autism De-escalation of a child in crisis Behaviour strategies (Tom Bennett) 'The most effective way to improve pupil outcomes is to improve the quality of teaching.
 At the heart of raising standards of pupil attainment at St Mary's is quality first teaching - ensuring that all children receive the highest standards of instruction consistently.
 Therefore, we are committed to providing all of our staff with a sustained program of CPD, linked to school improvement goals, to support their professional development.
 The focus for CPD is directly informed by pupil progress data in order to ensure that CPD is targeted to meet the identified needs of target groups of children.
 RSHE Lead to implement well-being strategies across the whole school and in high quality teaching.
 Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: Phonics Toolkit Strand Education Endowment Foundation EEF.
 Forest Schools program to develop myelinisation, which provides the foundation for brain connectivity and supports the emergence of cognitive and behavioural functions.
-In addition to this: life skills and real life experiences.
+In addition to this: life skills and real-life experiences.
 1,2,3,4 & 5

-Whole school training on Jason Wade writing scheme Whole school approach to develop the writing in all age groups-development of language.
-There is a strong evidence base that suggests oral language interventions, including dialogic activities such as high-quality classroom discussion, are inexpensive to implement with high impacts on reading: Oral language interventions Toolkit Strand Education Endowment Foundation EEF 1,2,3 -- -- -------
+Whole school training on Jason Wade continue to be implemented in writing scheme Whole school approach to develop the writing in all age groups-development of language.
+There is a strong evidence base that suggests oral language interventions, including dialogic activities such as high-quality classroom discussion, are inexpensive to implement with high impacts on reading: Oral language interventions Toolkit Strand Education Endowment Foundation EEF 1,2,3 -- --- -------